howardjohn/istio.io/content/en/docs/setup/install/istioctl/index.md

 For example, the following command overrides the `pilot.traceSampling` Helm configuration option:

 {{< text bash >}}
-$ istioctl manifest apply --set values.pilot.traceSampling=0.1
+$ istioctl install --set values.pilot.traceSampling=0.1
 {{< /text >}}

 Helm values can also be set in an `IstioOperator` CR (YAML file) as described in